 Philosophical and sociological perspectives and feminist theories are used to illuminate the assumptions and ideologies that maintain the asymmetry that exists between women and men.
 The course analyzes the relationship of cultural values and assumptions to scientific processes and knowledge as the systematic nature of gender, race, class, and other forms of subordination and oppression are explored.

-WGS 399: Feminism in the Workplace: Field Study in Women’s and Gender Studies (Prerequisite: at least two WGS courses) and internship- 1 unit (4 semester hrs.)
+WGS 398: Feminism in the Workplace: Field Study in Women’s, Gender, and Sexuality Studies (Prerequisite: at least two WGS courses) and internship- 1 unit (4 semester hrs.)

 LL: Gender, Community Engagement